Predefined Verification

 - VLAN Existence - Edge trunk interfaces must carry all specified VLANs.

-Predefined Checks for L3
+Predefined Checks for Layer 3

 - BGP Neighbor Adjacency - For each BGP neighbor, the adjacency should be established and at least one route received from that neighbor (Cisco and Junos devices only).